mumukshapant/docker-based-eltpipeline/README.md

 >> \dt : show all tables

-** On running docker compose up , there might be an error which would translate to dbt not being able to connect to destination_db.
+***EDIT  : This was fixed by adding a condition to dbt container "depends on" ** On running docker compose up , there might be an error which would translate to dbt not being able to connect to destination_db.
 For this, do
 >> docker compose up
 >> docker compose dbt